dgaydukov/cert-aws/sa/files/sa.md

 CT - service that logs activity of your aws account (who made request, what params were passed, when and so on..).
 It's useful for compliance, when you need to ensure that only certain rules have ever been applied.
 There are 3 types of logs:
 * management events - api calls to modify aws resources (create ec2/s3 and so on...)
+    * exclude AWS KMS events - you can exclude kms api events from management events (cause kms can generate a lot of data, especially api like `generate-data-key` if you have a lot of s3 buckets)
+    You can't disable certain kms api events, either disable all, not (all would be enabled).
 * data events - api calls to modify actual data (not included by default).
 There are 3 types of events (just like management events you can either select Read/Write events):
     * S3 - `GetObject/DeleteObject/PutObject` (You can either choose all s3 (including all future) buckets or select buckets manually)
     * lambda - `Invoke`
     * dynamoDB - `GetItem/PutItem/DeleteItem/UpdateItem`
-* insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you By default:
+* insights events (requires management write events to be enabled, cause it use it to analyze) - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you.
+Don't confuse (you can use only 1 of this type of selectors per trail):
+* event selector - you can configure which management event to include/exclude from trail (by default all included)
+* advanced event selector - you can configure what event include based on equals/startWith/endWith and so on (so more elastic)
+By default:
 * log files delivered within 15 minutes of account activity
 * log files delivered to s3 are encrypted using S3-SSE by default, yet you can choose to encrypt it with KMS (but digest files would always be encrypted with S3-SSE)